brmson/yodaqa/data/bing/README.md

 test on large2180 or curated datasets, you can also download our pre-populated cache with the respective query results, see below.

+**CAVEAT:**  The default YodaQA answer classification models come pre-trained for a non-Bing scenario.
+Check out the d/live branch to get the models trained for YodaQA+Bing instead.

 Obtaining API key
 -----------------